ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

     the stated period of time.

--   **Source Code Surveys**: Graded on a checkmark basis and building on material in the textbook and the content covered during that day's in-person classroom session, technical challenges have the following goals: (i) help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbook and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbook.
+-   **Source Code Surveys**: Graded on a checkmark basis and building on material in the textbook and the content covered during that week's in-person classroom sessions, source code surveys have the following goals:
+    (i) help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbook and on the course web site and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented through the textbook and course web site.

--   **Programming Projects**: Graded on a checkmark basis and building on material in the textbook, the content covered during that week's in-person classroom session, and the weekly technical challenges, the programming projects further equip a learner to solve new problems in the field of discrete structures by applying &mdash; in a new way &mdash; their knowledge of the facts, techniques, and rules of discrete mathematics and rigorous Python programming.
+-   **Programming Projects**: Graded on a checkmark basis and building on material available in the textbook and the content covered during that week's in-person classroom session, the programming projects further equip a learner to solve new problems in the field of discrete structures by applying &mdash; in a new way &mdash; their knowledge of the both discrete mathematics and rigorous Python programming.

 -   **Engineering Efforts**: These assignments invite students to explore different techniques for rigorously designing, implementing, evaluating, and documenting real-world Python programs.
 These assignments will invite students to use tools like a text editor, a terminal window, and a modern Python development environment to implement functions that strike the right balance between understandability, generalizability, and specialization.
-    Students will also use the data collected from running experiments to evaluate the implementation of a Python function as they consider, for instance, its efficiency and correctness.
+    Students will also run experiments to evaluate the implementation of a program as they consider trade-offs in the efficiency and expressiveness of its implementation of a mathematical concept.

 #### Assignment Submission